mov-ebx/mov-ebx/README.md

 ## :computer: About me
 - I'm a high school student in Canada 🇨🇦
+- My nationality is ex-Yugoslavian 🇷🇸 🇦🇱 🇭🇷 🇲🇪
 - I am fluent in C#, Java, Python, and Lua 👨‍💻
 - I am interested in learning C and C++ 🤓